jscott6/greengraph/README.md

 # greengraph
 _____________

-This is the 'greengraph' coursework for the course Research Software Engineering with Python.
+This is the 'greengraph' package, developed as part of the coursework for 'Research Software Engineering with Python'.

 greengraph uses satellite imagery to compute the proportion of 'green' pixels between two locations.
 This may be useful for assessing levels of urbanisation.